ShirohB/digitalgarden/src/site/notes/Learning/The fallacy of errorless learning.md

 ##### QUOTES
 “Rather than teaching the actual skill needed in riding a bicycle, training wheels simply impart misplaced confidence…Like water wings in swimming, training wheels take away from the actual feeling of riding a bike.”

+“It’s going to sound ugly before it sounds pretty,” she said, “but it has to sound ugly.”

 Excerpt From
 Beginners
 Tom Vanderbilt